Hisense A6N vs Samsung DU8002 (IPS)

 Advantages

-• Nice native contrast
+• Decent native contrast

-• Low input lag - even in Dolby Vision mode
+• Low input lag, even in Dolby Vision mode

 • Expanded and fluid operating system - Tizen